OVERVIEW

 A new era of trucking and logistics calls for innovative network solutions.

-By Nathan Forster, Head of Automotive and Transportation at T-Mobile for Business
+Nathan Forster, Automotive and Transportation Expert.

 Manual transportation and logistics (T&L) processes often throttle productivity, reduce visibility, and hamper effective collaboration among supply chain partners.
 But digital tools are playing an increasingly important role in this area and helping T&L organizations improve in operational resilience.